 IMPORTANT: If you have not yet taken the test, please do so before reading on.
 Knowing too much about the test can influence your answers, we don’t want that, and neither do you. 😉.

-Written by Lennart May on 28.
-June 2022, revised 22.
-Dezember 2022
+Written by Lennart May revised 13.
+June 2023

 -> What does leadership mean?

--> Where do we stand to date?
+-> Where does the 13Leaders framwork stand to date?

--> Where are we heading?
+-> Where is the 13Leaders framwork heading?

 For over 100 years, organisations have been searching for the right leadership style.
 It was argued in terms of the Great Man Theory for a long time that leadership is a trait (Carlyle, 1888).
 That is, leadership is in the blood and intuitive.
 Such trait theories do not provide much behavioural guidance for leaders since leadership occurs according to traits.
 This further implies that leaders must possess a similar repertoire of traits that increase the likelihood of becoming a leader.
 However, we have known for some time that personality traits can only explain a small portion of leadership potential (House and Shamir, 1993).